 Matt Long

-Located at ANCB Bank (2 N Market St, Frederick)
+Located at ACNB Bank (2 N Market St, Frederick)

 With this sculpture, I wanted to celebrate the playful and vibrant energy that the carousel experience radiates.
 Bright colors, bold graphics, and pattern exploration work together to create an exciting visual blend of vintage circus nostalgia and modern elements of design.
 I’m reminded of a child-like wonder and unique design